Accidents with Overloaded or Oversized Trucks in Ohio

 Overloaded trucks are more likely to cause:

 - Runaway trucks or trailers

-Federal and state regulations do not just look at a truck’s maximum weight, they also take into account a truck’s actual size, such as length, width, and height.
-Truckers and motor carriers have to keep their hauls within a certain size limit or they need a special hauling permit to travel as an oversized load.
+Federal and state regulations do not just look at a truck’s maximum weight, they also consider a truck’s actual size, such as length, width, and height.
+Truckers and motor carriers have to keep their hauls within a certain size limit, or they need a special hauling permit to travel as an oversized load.

 In Ohio, truckers may need a permit to drive on the interstates or U.S. routes, the Ohio turnpike, and roads with weight restrictions.
 When a trucker is given permission to drive with an oversized load, they must take additional precautions like installing additional hazard signs or lights and driving below the posted speed limit.
 Ohio law requires a truck with materials overhanging more than four feet from the rear to display a red flag no less than 16 inches square.

 Oversized & Wide Load Truck Accidents

 Oversized loads take up a great deal of space on public roads, often requiring more than one lane or having to use the shoulder.
 By taking up extra space, they can disrupt the flow of traffic, even to the point of enabling traffic to only use two lanes instead of three near the truck.
 These types of loads also cannot move as quickly as other vehicles, which means they may have to move at 15 mph or more under the speed limit.
 A large, slow-moving vehicle surrounded by faster-moving cars can cause a dangerous situation.

 Oversized & Wide Load Trucks Require Special Permits